freeradical13/ValueBasedPrioritization/README.md

 As of 2019-03-01, the unzipped World mortality data consumes ~320MB of disk.
 It will be downloaded and unzipped automatically when a function is used that needs it.

+When testing, writing data spreadsheets takes a lot of time and may be avoided with --do-not-write-spreadsheets.